List of Underdog characters: Witch Doctor

-The Witch Doctor is one of the new members of Riff Raff's gang.
+The Witch Doctor (voiced by George S. Irving) is one of the new members of Riff Raff's gang.
 He was the disguised prisoner who went with Riff Raff during the prison break.
-When asked by Nails, Needles, and Smitty why they should bring him along during the prison break and give him a share of the loot, Riff Raff kept telling them "Just In Case".
-When Sweet Polly Purebred ends up captured during her infiltration, Riff Raff reveals the disguised prisoner to be a Witch Doctor.
-When Underdog arrives, the Witch Doctor puts Underdog under a voodoo spell which was instantly broken by Underdog taking his Super Energy Pill.
+When Polly is captured during her infiltration, Riff Raff reveals the disguised prisoner to be the Witch Doctor.
+When Underdog arrives, the Witch Doctor puts Underdog under a voodoo spell, which is instantly broken by Underdog's Super Energy Pill.